Drone Science Mission Board Game

 Volcanoes emit molten lava, clouds of ash and smoke, and various gases.
 Large eruptions spew out tons of material and vast clouds of ash.
 Active volcanoes can also emit smaller amounts of lava and gases on an ongoing basis as they slowly “simmer” before or after larger eruptions.

 Many volcanoes have a large, central caldera from which large eruptions flow.
-Most volcanoes also have multiple, smaller side-vents that also emit gases.
+Most volcanoes also have multiple, smaller side vents that also emit gases.
 Scientists monitor activity levels at these smaller vents to help predict when a larger eruption is imminent.

 Volcanic Gases & Aerosols

 Water vapor is the most abundant gas emitted by most volcanoes.
 Some especially violent eruptions occur when hot lava comes in contact with groundwater or ocean water.
-The lava quickly turns the water to steam, and the rapid expansion of the steam can cause enormous explosions.
+The lava quickly turns the water into steam, and the rapid expansion of the steam can cause enormous explosions.
 Volcanoes also emit steam, in a less dramatic and ongoing fashion, from side vents as well as from the main caldera.

 Most volcanoes also emit carbon dioxide (CO2) and sulfur dioxide (SO2) gas.
 Sulfur dioxide can chemically react with water vapor to create sulfuric acid.
 The sulfuric acid can be washed out of the air and fall to the ground as acid rain.
 Large eruptions can propel sulfuric acid high into the stratosphere, where cold temperatures cause it to condense into tiny droplets called sulfate aerosols.
 Sulfate aerosols from very large eruptions can persist in the stratosphere for a few years.
 Aerosols in the stratosphere reflect away a small amount of the incoming sunlight, slightly cooling Earth.
 Exceptionally large eruptions can lower global temperatures by half a degree for two or three years.